Back in September, Penn Birding joined a bird walk led by volunteer Gregg Gorton at Heinz Wildlife Refuge. What a lovely morning for birding it was!

 Penn Birding took a tour of the Edwin B. Forsythe National Wildlife Refuge, Brigantine division.

-To cover as much ground as possible, we drove around the Refuge in a car & popped out whenever we saw something interesting -- which was a lot!
+cover as much ground as possible, we drove around the Refuge in a car

 One interesting sight was a gull dropping some kind of shellfish onto the road and eating it in front of us!